Ao-LiChen/UniZyme/README.md

 Follow the steps below to set up the environment for **UniZyme**:

 1. **Install Anaconda** or **Miniconda**.
-2. Create a new conda environment and install pytorch:
+2. Create a new conda environment and install pytorch, pdbfixer:
     ```bash
     conda create -n UniZyme python=3.8
     conda activate UniZyme